This advice is intended for businesses / organisations and domestic householders.

 Householders do not have any legal duty other than to dispose of any asbestos safely.
 Businesses and organisations now have to take steps to identify the asbestos in their premises.
 This would usually be done by means of a survey.
 It does not always have to involve samples being taken.
 The business is required to manage any asbestos so that it does not become a problem.
 The business may need to arrange removal of any that is causing a hazard.

-Can asbestos be disposed of at the local household waste recycling centre?
+Can you dispose of asbestos at a household waste recycling centre (HWRC)?

-If it is waste from a domestic property, yes.
-The householder should contact the centre by telephone first to ensure the site have space to accept the asbestos.
-The waste must be double wrapped in good strength polythene with edges sealed.
-Within the Eden area, asbestos can only be disposed of at the Flusco Household Waste Recycling Centre near Penrith.
+Yes, you can dispose of asbestos waste from a domestic property at a HWRC.
+The householder should telephone the HWRC first to ensure they have the space to accept the asbestos.
+The asbestos waste must be double wrapped in good strength polythene with edges sealed.

 Asbestos waste from any business or trade must be disposed of at a licensed asbestos site.
 There are very few of these in the UK so the best course of action is to contact a licensed asbestos removal in company.